onassar/TurtlePHP-LoggingPlugin/README.md

 TurtlePHP Logging Plugin
 ===

-[TurtlePHP](https://github.com/onassar/TurtlePHP) Logging Plugin which allows for the modification of PHP's default error logging.
+[TurtlePHP](https://github.com/onassar/TurtlePHP) Logging Plugin which allows for the modification of PHP&nbsp;s default error logging.
 This plugin does not modify how to issue an error log directive; rather it allows for the following customization: